RealOrangeOne/date-group/README.md

 `--dry-run` can be used to perform all the parsing operations, but without moving files.

 `--format` will let you specify how files will be grouped.
 By default `%Y/%B` (eg `2020/May`).

+If the destination a file is meant to be moved to already exists, `--delete-redundant-source` can be used to delete the source to ensure things remain clean.